HeavyMedl/netstorage/README.md

 - `fileExists` — Check if a remote file exists
 - `syncFile` — Sync a single file between local and remote
+- `uploadMissing` — Upload only files missing from the remote target

 #### Advanced Utilities